-Students may request in writing to reduce their student loan first, to keep their employment at the maximum legal limit, or to replace a need-based loan with a non-need-based loan.
+Students may request in writing to reduce their need-based student loan first, to keep their employment at the maximum legal limit, or to replace a need-based loan with a non-need-based (unsubsidized) loan.
 Only in cases where the outside scholarship(s) exceed the amount of self-help, will a student’s Reed Grant be reduced.

-Outside benefits, such as employment-related tuition benefits or need-based federal and state grants, reduce the Reed grant first, then any awarded student employment and loan eligibility.
+Outside benefits, such as employment-related tuition benefits or need-based federal and state grants, reduce the Reed grant first, then any awarded student employment and need-based loan eligibility.